UC-Davis-molecular-computing/scadnano-python-package/README.md

     or
     https://www.liquidweb.com/kb/install-pip-windows/.

+    First, check your version of `pip` by typing
+    ```
+    pip --version
+    ```
+    It should say something like
+    ```
+    pip 19.3.1 from ...lib\site-packages\pip (python 3.8)
+    ```
+    If the version of Python at the end is Python 3.7 or higher, you are good.
+If it is version 2.7 or lower, type
+    ```
+    pip3 --version
+    ```
+    If that works and shows Python 3.7 or higher, you are good, but you should type `pip3` in the subsequent instructions instead of `pip`.

+    If it shows Python 3.6, install the [dataclasses backport module](https://pypi.org/project/dataclasses/) via
+    ```
+    pip install dataclasses
+    ```
+    If it shows Python 3.5 or lower, then you will need to upgrade your Python version (recommended Python 3.7 or higher).

 2. download

     *Note:* If you are reading this on the PyPI website, the links below won't work.
 They are relative links intended to be read on the [GitHub README page](https://github.com/UC-Davis-molecular-computing/scadnano-python-package#readme).